donkirkby/chess-kit/docs/index.md

     use, then try to deduce how each of your pieces can capture.
 (2 players, chess set, pencils, and paper)

+If you're brave, you can read about [experiments] in progress.

 [Zombie Chess]: rules.md#zombie-chess
 [Masquerade Chess]: rules.md#masquerade-chess
+[experiments]: new_rules.md